anthony-murphy/FluidFramework-1/packages/test/test-utils/README.md

     const urlResolver: IUrlResolver = new LocalResolver();
     ```

-3. Create an `IFluidCodeDetails` and a `TestFluidObjectFactory` which will serve as the Fluid entry point (code details to factory mapping):
+3. Create an `IFluidPackageCodeDetails` and a `TestFluidObjectFactory` which will serve as the Fluid entry point (code details to factory mapping):
     ```typescript
-    const codeDetails: IFluidCodeDetails = {
+    const codeDetails: IFluidPackageCodeDetails = {
         package: "sharedStringTestPackage",
         config: {},
     };